|Mark's Dracaena 'Janet Craig'|

 |Another 10+ year old Dracaena 'Janet Craig'|

 It lives quite well in fairly low light so there is a lot of flexibility in its placement in your home or office.
 It can survive quite well with fluorescent lighting as its only source of light, if the lights are on for 10 hours a day or more.
-Because of that, they are often been recommended for office living.
+Because of that, they are often recommended for office living.

 - Good for low light areas; it will also thrive in strong indirect light or some direct morning sun.
 Full afternoon sun will be too much for it.
 (Its leaves will bleach if is getting too much light.)